FrozenNode/Laravel-Administrator/src/docs/model-configuration.md

 ## Action Permissions

 	/**
-	 * The action_permissions option lets you define permissions on the three primary actions: 'create', 'update', and 'delete'.
+	 * The action_permissions option lets you define permissions on the four primary actions: 'create', 'update', 'delete', and 'view'.
+	 * It also provides a secondary place to define permissions for your custom actions.
 	 *
 	 * @type array
 	 */